dheeraj-19/Flutter/word_generator_v2/README.md

 A visually appealing bottom navigation bar to transition between the home screen and the favorites screen seamlessly

 ### Historical Work Pairs
-A scrollable list of all the generated word pairs which the users can go back and check, also they can like and unlike the word pairs from that list.
+A scrollable list of all the generated word pairs, which the users can go back and check, also they can like and unlike the word pairs from that list.

 ## Project Structure

 The project follows a standard Flutter directory structure:
 <pre>
-  word_generator/
+  word_generator_v2/
   │── lib/           # Contains the main application code │ ├── main.dart    # The entry point of the application
   │── test/          # Contains test files for the application